bitmagier/fortune-mod-lotr/README.md

-# "Lord of the Rings" fortune mod
+# "Lord of the Rings" fortune cookies

 This is a fine collection of quotes from "Lord of the Rings".
 Please feel welcome to extend it via a pull request.